 “Everyone was being grabbed and thrown on.
 People were sitting on top of me and I felt a lot of pressure,” said Sandhool.
 “Then the boat started moving.”

 Within sight of the beach, and well inside Egyptian territorial waters, the hasakas pulled up alongside a small wooden fishing boat with a cover shading its deck.
 So close to shore, the swell was treacherous.
 As people struggled out, Sandhool’s hasaka began to tip.
 AbdiAziz Shiyo, a 23-year-from Hargeisa who had played soccer with Sandhool in Cairo, spotted the danger.

 It was too late.
 The hasaka overturned and tossed everyone in the water.
 Shiyo drowned, as did Asad Elmi, a pregnant woman in her twenties, and an unrelated six-month-old child.
 Others, including Sandhool, managed to scramble onto the fishing boat.

 Osman Asad Mohamed, a migrant from southern Somalia, also witnessed the deaths.
 He said smugglers had a spare wooden boat ready to take away the bodies and collect any abandoned luggage.

-> By now, the wind was picking up and the swell building.
-Nevertheless, the fishing boat – about 15 metres (50 feet) long, painted white with a blue and gold stripe along its hull – set off with nearly 200 people aboard.
+By now, the wind was picking up, and the swell building.
+Nevertheless, the fishing boat – about 15 meters (50 feet) long, painted white with a blue and gold stripe along its hull – set off with nearly 200 people aboard.

-> Local sailors identified the boat as one that operated from the small, military-controlled port of Abu Qir further along the coast from Miami Beach.
+Local sailors identified the boat as one that operated from the small, military-controlled port of Abu Qir further along the coast from Miami Beach.
 Local fishermen and security officials said smuggling from that port was controlled by Ismail al-Bougy, a powerful 41-year-old who got his start hawking seafood on the street.
 Bougy’s real name, according to the security officials and a police report seen by Reuters, is Ismail Ali.